Flight For Life Transport System

 FFL is equipped to handle the most critical of patients.
 Our teams undergo extensive ongoing training and are able to perform advanced procedures that prepare them for a variety of medical conditions and injuries.
 Patients from referring hospitals or pre-hospital scene calls are transferred to receiving facilities that provide the specialty care needed.
 Direct access is provided to the following intensive care services: trauma, cardiac, STEMI, stroke, neurological injuries (including spinal cord and head trauma), limb replantation, burn, pediatric, neonatal, high-risk obstetrics, surgery, critical care medicine, organ procurement, and HBO (hyperbaric oxygen therapy).
 Teams can administer and continue the infusion of a variety of drugs including tPA.
 They are also trained and skilled at performing advanced airway procedures.
 Flight For Life can transport the most complex cardiac patients, from those on balloon pumps to those with LVAD or BiVAD devices.

-Flight For Life was the first program in the state of Wisconsin and among the first in the state of Illinois to achieve accreditation from the Commission on Accreditation of Medical Transport Systems (CAMTS).
+Flight For Life was the first program in the state of Wisconsin to achieve accreditation from the Commission on Accreditation of Medical Transport Systems (CAMTS).
 Flight For Life has been re-accredited every three years since receiving its initial accreditation in 1996.
 This voluntary accreditation process evaluates a program’s compliance with specific national standards regarding air medical transport.